martenc/radar/readme.md

 ### Changelog

 #### 1.3.0 (Marten's new stuff)
-+ Added monogodb to store blips data
++ Converted from static html to a nodejs app
 + Added admin to manage blip data
++ Using monogodb to store blips data

 ------------------------------------------------------